GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 So, you've chosen for online inferencing.
 In order to use the model to serve predictions in an online fashion it has to be deployed to an endpoint.
 Luckily Vertex AI provides exactly what we need, a managed service for serving predictions, called Online Prediction.

 Create a new Vertex AI Endpoint and deploy the freshly trained model.
-Use the smallest instance size but make sure that it can scale to more than 1 instance.
+Use the smallest instance size but make sure that it can scale to more than 1 instance under load.

 > **Note**
 > The deployment of the model will take ~10 minutes to complete.